akarazhev/metacfg4j/README.md

 # metacfg4j

-The `metacfg4j` project (that stands for the `meta configuration for java`) is a library that can be used as a solution to add a business abstraction or may extend an existed implementation to provide such software solutions as: various configuration (application, user's and etc.), CRUD services.
+The `metacfg4j` project (that stands for the `meta configuration for java`) is a library that can be used as the solution by creating a business abstraction or may extend an existed implementation to provide such software solutions as: various configuration (application, user's and etc.), CRUD services, DSL.

 ## Architecture